itechbear/SimpleQueryParser/README.md

 # SimpleQueryParser
-A simple query parser using flex and bison
+A simple C query parser using flex and bison

 Introduction
 ============